Assumption Transactions in Texas

 What about a short-term agreement to pay the note?

 This is a hybrid, not a true assumption but not a true sub2 transaction either.
 An investor-buyer may make a promise to the seller to assume payments on the existing loan for a limited time—a year, perhaps, or until the property is resold to a third party.
-This is certainly feasible but the legal wording can be tricky.
-Example:
+In this way, the seller might feel safer about selling on an assumption while the buyer limits liability on the assumed note to a short-term payment obligation.

 ASSUMPTIONS VERSUS